ganong/manager-readme/README.md

 2. **Show up on time** - This means you may have to routinely get in early to ensure you're there on time.
 If you do this, you're doing better than 82% of people.
 3. **Start work when you get there** - When you get to work, do you first take time to check your personal email or grab breakfast or coffee?
 That's great, not a problem, just make sure you're there early to do those things before the workday starts.
 If you do this, you're doing better than 93% of people.
 4. **Work the full day** - This doesn't mean you shouldn't take breaks or have celebrations with the team.
 It does mean that you should spend your work time, working.
 I've found that by working all day, you can amaze yourself with how much can actually be accomplished in a day, week, month, etc.
 5. **Don't lie** - It seems like this should go without saying.
-I can't help you, accurately assess the situation, or a host of other things if I don't know the truth.
+I can't accurately assess the situation or a host of other things if I don't know the truth.
 So please tell the truth, and I'll promise to do the same.

 ### Books